ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 Name                  | Type   | Description
 ----------------------|--------|-----------------------------------------------------------------------------------
 `aspera-ak-max-tries` | String | Specifies the number of times to attempt the delete operation.
-Default value is 2.
+The default value is 2.
 {: caption="Table 7.
 Optional headers" caption-side="top"}

 **Example request**